ditankur/groovy-xml-parsing/README.md

 # groovy-demos

-This is a sample Groovy project that demonstrates that XML parsing using a groovy script.
+This is a sample Groovy project that demonstrates the XML parsing using a groovy script.

 The script file-handling.groovy contains logic to parse xml files which are present in a particular folder and then writes the contents of the xml files in a csv file (books.csv).